cedextech/rasa-chatbot-templates/README.md

 # Rasa Chatbot Templates

-This repository contains a collection of boilerplate templates for different chatbot usecases on RASA platform.

 <p align="center"><img src="https://i.ibb.co/R0Gz8SY/Rasa-Chatbot-Templates.png"></p>

-### How to use it?
+### Introduction
+A collection of boilerplate templates for different chatbot usecases on RASA platform.

+### Installation & Configuration
 Here are the simple steps that you can follow to use a template:
 * Install RASA https://rasa.com/docs/rasa-x/installation-and-setup/
 * Create a `project_directory` for your project